-The SSVF provides support and structure necessary for families to progress towards self-sufficiency.
-In turn, families of the program are expected to focus their efforts on constructive tasks that lead to the achievement of goals set forth in their IPP.
+The SSVFP provides support and structure for families to progress towards housing stability and self-sufficiency.
+Families are expected to focus their efforts on constructive tasks that lead to the achievement of goals in their FSP.
 In support of this the following expectations of the clients apply:

-- All clients, adults and children, must be involved in constructive daytime activities, employment, school or other, as appropriate.
+- All clients, adults and children, should be involved in constructive daytime activities—employment, school or other, as appropriate.

 - Clients must focus on their needs and positive growth.

-- Clients must be willing to participate fully in the Program and work on issues and needs obstructing achievement and maintenance of self-sufficiency.
-Involvement in group and individual assignments regarding issues such as parenting skills, budgeting and finance, household management, and empowerment/self-esteem may be required.
+- Clients must be willing to participate fully in the Program and work on issues and needs obstructing achievement and maintenance of housing self-sufficiency.
+Group and individual assignments regarding budgeting and finance, household management, and empowerment/self-esteem may be required.

-- Financial responsibilities such as income, rent payments, savings and verifications may be required for proper support.
+- Financial responsibilities such as income, rent payments, savings, assets and expenses verifications will be required for proper support.

 - Clients will be supported to maintain their home in a safe, sanitary and organized manner as expected by housing providers.
 Inspections may be conducted.

-As residents progress and achieve their goals and less intensive interventions are needed, program requirements and services can be scaled back.
+As veteran clients progress and achieve their goals and less intensive interventions are needed, program requirements and services can be scaled back.
 Successful progress in the program will be based on an individual's ability to attain their goals and positive presence in the Program.

 Veteran applicants and/or referral sources should contact the Program Staff to set up an initial screening appointment.
 Applicants should be prepared to provide the following documents at the screening meeting: